Blacksmith and farriers were important craftsmen in horse-powered Naperville.

 This building is a re-creation of a late nineteenth-century Naperville blacksmith shop located on Main and Jackson Streets.
 The shop is furnished with tools donated by the family of Henry J. Wohead, whose 1930s farm had the last working blacksmith shop in Naperville.

-Appreciation is extended to the Wohead Family for sharing these original materials and for Les' determination to see this working shop in action again to be enjoyed by those who visit Naper Settlement.
-View all volunteers and donors who contributed to the Blacksmith Shop.
+Volunteers & Donors Appreciation is extended to the Wohead Family for sharing these original materials and for Les' determination to see this working shop in action again to be enjoyed by those who visit Naper Settlement.